nathankot/bashi/api.md

 ### Request body

-The request body should be raw audio waveform data.
+The request body should be raw audio waveform data that ffmpeg can recognize.
 This is transcribed by the API.

 ### Response body